-Three local business were honored October 22, as retailers across the state were recognized during Alabama Retail Day.
+Three local businesses were honored October 22, as retailers across the state were recognized during Alabama Retail Day.
 At a ceremony in Birmingham, the Alabama Retail Association named UGO Convenience Delivery as Alabama's Emerging Retailer of the Year, recognized Anders Hardware as a Centennial Retailer, and named Jennaration Boutique a Customer Choice Award winner.

 UGO Convenience Delivery